rh-telco-tigers/autoscaling-demos/README.md

 mark-vwwcf-worker-us-east-2c        1         1         1       1           27h
 ```

 Note that the spot machine instances now exist, but there are no machines currently deployed.
-Using the instructions above for [Create a Machine Autoscaler](#create-a-machine-autoscaler) we will create one or more machineautoscalers that use the new spot instance machinesets that you created.
+Using the instructions above for [Create a Machine Autoscaler](#create-a-machine-autoscaler) we will create one or more machineautoscalers that use the new spot instance MachineSets that you created.
 Update the `minReplicas` to be 0 so that we are only running these spot instances when they are required.

 Apply this yaml and validate that the machineautoscalers are in place: